 - Right-Click your device, select Start / Resource Explorer

 Free SCCM Bitlocker Reports

 Now that you’ve confirmed that the inventory is working, the last thing you need to do is monitoring using reporting.

 - Download the RDL File from our product page | Asset – Bitlocker Status

 - Upload the report to your Reporting Point and change the data source

 - Run the report

 You can download this free report by visiting our product page.
-The Asset – Bitlocker Status report is available in the Report / Asset Section.
+The Asset – Bitlocker Status report is free to download.